What is Warehouse Management?

 Customizable Experience for Your Customers

-You can provide your customers an experience they want and innovate in that too.
+You can provide your customers the experience they want and innovate in that too.
 You can ask your customers to send in the requests and you can customize your products accordingly and charge for that extra too

 Not that much freedom